riouh/perso_website/README.md

 Have the following installed on your machine:
 - Git
 - NodeJS 16, along with NPM
-- Terraform (1.1.9 at time of writing) to provision the infrastructure on AWS
+- Terraform (1.1.9 at time of writing) & AWS CLIs (2.7.25 at time of writing) to provision the infrastructure on AWS
-- AWS CLIs (2.7.25 at time of writing) if you need to perform the CD steps manually

 To develop:
 - Clone the repo:`git clone git@github.com:riouh/perso_website.git`